wazo-platform/wazo-doc/source/system/purge_logs.rst

 .. _purge_logs:

 *************
-xivo-purge-db
+wazo-purge-db
 *************

 Keeping records of personal communications for long periods may be subject to local legislation, to avoid personal data retention.
 Also, keeping too many records may become resource intensive for the server.
-To ease the removal of such records, ``xivo-purge-db`` is a process that removes old log entries from the database.
+To ease the removal of such records, ``wazo-purge-db`` is a process that removes old log entries from the database.
 This allows keeping records for a maximum period and deleting older ones.

-By default, xivo-purge-db removes all logs older than a year (365 days). xivo-purge-db is run nightly.
+By default, wazo-purge-db removes all logs older than a year (365 days). wazo-purge-db is run nightly.

 .. note:: Please check the laws applicable to your country and modify ``days_to_keep`` (see below)